-You might need to take an exam to get your Florida business license.
-The state wants to make sure that people working in potentially dangerous jobs, like construction, for example, are qualified for the task.
+You might need to take an exam to get your business license.
+The State of Florida wants to make sure that people working in potentially dangerous jobs, like construction, for example, are qualified for the task.

 To learn more about your business exam, education, or experience requirements, check with the appropriate agency.

 Each license application may have different information requirements, so here are some details we suggest having handy.
 For starters, you need to know your personal and business identifiers, like your Social Security number or Federal Tax ID/EIN.
 The app also will likely ask for your business address and phone number.

 If your occupation requires an exam for licensing, make sure you’ve completed the test and have the proof ready for the application.
 There also could be education or experience requirements, which means you’ll likely need school records or past employment information.

 Finally, you might need a Certificate of Insurance (COI) for proof of business insurance.
 Business insurance requirements vary between industries, but a COI is typically how you prove to the state that you have the necessary protection.

 Even if general liability insurance isn’t required to get your business license, it’s a good idea to have it.
 It could protect your business in case of an accident or third-party claim, and some landlords want proof of coverage before leasing office space to you.